marciodbotas/learning_notes/books/the-managers-path.md

 Being a good leader means being good at delegating.

 * **Use team's goals to understand which details you should dig into.** If the team is making progress on its goals, the systems are stable, and the product manager is happy, I rarely dig into the details beyond cursory overview.
 However, it requires goals with a plan for people to be making progress against, and a product manager who can give you another perspective. **When you are managing a team that doesn't have a clear plan, use the details you'd want to monitor to help them create one.**
-* **Gather information from the systems before going to the people.** The worst micromanagers are those who constantly ask for information they could easily get themselves.
+* **Gather information from the systems before going to the people.** If you want to know the status of work, look at the version control system and the ticketing system.
+The worst micromanagers are those who constantly ask for information they could easily get themselves.
 Use a light touch.
 The team will not be productive or happy spending half of their time gathering information for you that you could easily find yourself.
 * **Adjust your focus depending on the stage of projects.** You should know all of the details of the project status as part of your regular team process.
+Different detaila are important at different project stages.
+In the beggining and ending stages you may want to be more involved.
+During the normal workflow though, it's usually enough to know what;s moving foward and what is taking longer than expecte, so you can take actions on that.
 * **Establish standards for code and systems.**
-* **Treat the open sharing information, good or bad in a neutral to positive way.** If you don't figure out how to let go of details, delegate, and trust your team.
+* **Treat the open sharing information, good or bad in a neutral to positive way.** If you don't figure out how to let go of details, delegate, and trust your team, you're likely to suffer personally.
+You will end up working longer and longer hours as your resposiubilities increase.
+You time is too valuable to waste, and your team deserves a manager who is willing to trust them to do things on their own.
+   * Remember that it is important to direct your attention to bigger problems, spend some hours to focus on the future instead of the details of the current moment.

 ### Creating a culture of continuous feedback